papavlov/WebDesign/README.md

-Web design project - an example website, serving as an online shop as well.
-Develop on HTML and CSS.
+Web design project - an example website.
+Developed on HTML and CSS.